-AN1162 Minimum Pulse Requirement The DGD2005 has RC filters on the input lines to be more resilient in noisy environments.
-With a rising edge at the input to the gate driver, followed by the propagation delay of the IC, delay from gate resistor, and rise time of the MOSFET, the half-bridge will then turn on producing bus voltage at the output.
+Minimum Pulse Requirement The DGD2103M has RC filter on the input lines to be more resilient in noisy environments.
+With a rising edge at the input to the gate driver, and then after the propagation delay of the IC, delay from gate resistor, and rise time of the MOSFET, the half-bridge will turn on producing bus voltage at the output.
 This MOSFET turn on produces significant system noise.
 For optimal operation, it is suggested to provide a minimum pulse width at the input to the IC from the MCU to ensure the turn off occurs after this event.
-As a rule of thumb, this minimum pulse should be 2 x propagation delay for high-side/low-side gate drivers; hence for the DGD2005, the minimum pulse recommended at the logic inputs is 440ns.
-During typical operation, the DGD2005 will respond to an input greater than 50ns (approximate value from the RC input filter response).
-Hence for an input pulse greater than 50ns approximately the IC will follow the pulse as expected; and for an input pulse less than 50ns, there will be no response from the IC.
-PCB layout suggestions Layout plays an important role in minimizing unwanted noise coupling, unpredicted glitches, and abnormal operation which can arise from a poor layout of the associated components.
-Figure 10 shows a schematic with parasitic inductances in the high-current path ( $L{P1}$ , $L{P2}$ , $L{P3}$ , $L{P4}$ ), which would be caused by inductance in the metal of the trace.
-Considering Figure 10, the length of the tracks in red should be minimized, and the bootstrap capacitor ( $C_B$ ) and the decoupling capacitor ( $C_D$ ) should be placed as close to the IC as possible in addition to using low ESR ceramic capacitors.
-And finally, the gate resistors ( $R{GH}$ and $R{GL}$ ) and the sense resistor ( $R_S$ ) should be surface mount devices.
+As a rule of thumb, this minimum pulse should be 2 x deadtime for half-bridge gate drivers; hence for the DGD2103M, the minimum pulse recommended at the logic inputs is 840ns.
+During typical operation, the DGD2103M will respond to an input pulse greater than about 420ns (typical value of deadtime); this is due to the deadtime logic and input logic of the DGD2103M.
+Hence for an input pulse greater than 420ns approximately, the IC will follow the pulse as expected; and for an input pulse less than 420ns, there will be no response from the IC.
+PCB layout suggestions Layout plays an important role in minimizing unwanted noise coupling, unpredicted glitches, and abnormal operation which can arise from poor layout of the associated components.
+Figure 10 shows a schematic with parasitic inductances in the high-current path (L{P1} , L{P2} , L{P3} , L{P4}), which would be caused by inductance in the metal of the trace.
+Considering Figure 10, the length of the tracks in red should be minimized, and the bootstrap capacitor (C_B) and the decoupling capacitor (C_D) should be placed as close to the IC as possible as well as use low ESR ceramic capacitors.
+And finally, the gate resistors (R{GH} and R{GL}) and the sense resistor (R_S) should be surface mount devices.
 These suggestions will reduce the parasitics due to the PCB traces.

 Figure 10.
-Layout suggestions for DGD2005 in a half-bridge, lines in red should be as short as possible.
+Layout suggestions for DGD2103M in a half-bridge, lines in red should be as short as possible.

 Figure 11.
-Schematic for layout example in Figure 12.
+Schematic for layout example in Figure 12

-AN1162 - Rev 1 Application Note 7 of 9
+AN1154 - Rev 3 Application Note 7 of 9

 March 2021 © Diodes Incorporated

 www.diodes.com